Parent & Guardians

-Our office’s primary goal is to educate students about the polices, rules, and regulations that will impact their time here at NC State.
+Our office's primary goal is to educate students about the policies, rules, and regulations that will impact their time here at NC State.
 We strive to help students gain greater insights into their decisions and behaviors in an effort to support a safe, respectful learning environment that is conducive to academic excellence.

 At the request of parents, we have now made our Parent Orientation presentation on Community Expectations available online.
 You can also contact us directly at any point in time for assistance with questions, concerns, resources, or otherwise.
 Thank you for being a partner in your student’s success!